University of Vienna: Academic reputation

+In the THE ranking for 2026, the University of Vienna came in at number 95, making it the first Austrian university to break into the top 100.
+In the QS World University Ranking 2026, the University of Vienna ranked 152nd worldwide, making it the highest-ranked Austrian university.
+In the Shanghai Ranking for 2025, the University of Vienna continues to rank in the 101-150 group, remaining the highest-ranked Austrian university and the only one from Austria in the top 200.

+Overall, the University of Vienna ranks among the top 50 in 13 subjects in the subject rankings of these three providers in 2025.
 The University of Vienna has the highest ranking in Mathematics and in Arts and Humanities.
-In Mathematics it is placed 31st in the world according to the Shanghai-Ranking.
+In Mathematics it is placed 34th in the world according to the Shanghai-Ranking.
 In Arts and Humanities it is placed 35th and 54th in the world according to the THE and QS ranking respectively.
 Outstanding subjects include Geography (ranked 28th globally in 2013), Linguistics and Philosophy (both 46th globally) and Law (ranked 73rd globally).
 It is rated high in academic reputation and number of international students, but low in terms of faculty-to-student ratio and citations per faculty.
-In the THE ranking for 2026, the University of Vienna came in at number 95, making it the first Austrian university to break into the top 100.